 - international student?

 - At this time, there are no government student loans available for international students.
 We do not participate in the U.S. Student Loan Program.
-However, you may be eligible for certain Lethbridge College awards and scholarships, but do not rely on these to fund your education as they are limited in number and value.
+And, while you may be eligible for certain Lethbridge College awards and scholarships, please do not rely on these to fund your education as they are limited in number and value.
 There is an expectation that you planned for your out-of-country education and have finances in place.

-The Foundational Learning Assistance program provides grant funding to eligible learners in particular programs.
-Eligible programs at Lethbridge College are:
+The Foundational Learning Assistance program provides limited grant funding to eligible learners in these foundational programs:

 - are a current resident of Alberta